Do You Know Your Rights?

 You can receive jail or prison time and an applicable fine within the range of punishment for your given offense level.

 The second type of disposition is deferred adjudication probation.
 Deferred adjudication is similar to straight probation but with a couple of distinctions.
 First, on deferred adjudication probation any violation of the probation will expose you to the full range of punishment for your given offense.
 Second, a successful completion of deferred adjudication will eliminate a conviction being placed on your permanent criminal record.
 However, you will still have a permanent arrest on your criminal record.
+For some criminal offenses a single criminal charge which results in probation or jail time may now be sealed by an Order of Nondisclosure.
+However, you will still have an arrest listed on your criminal records which may be later sealed if the offense qualifies for an Order of Nondisclosure

 The third type of punishment is straight probation.
 Straight probation will keep you out of jail, but you will be required to report to a probation officer, pay probation fees, take counseling classes, perform community service and you will have a criminal conviction on your permanent record.